 Use the drawings to show where the possible pesticide exposure points/routes of entry can occur on our bodies.
 Each person in the group marks an "X" on a part of the body where he or she thinks is an area of potential exposure (i.e., mouth or skin).

-If some participants have not worked with pesticides, ask them to either share stories from other farm workers they know or if they can imagine possibilities.
+If you have not worked with pesticides, share stories from other farm workers they know or if they can imagine possibilities.